+Michaels, from The Trade Desk, responded that The Trade Desk was using a "flavor" of open source "that puts ownership out into the industry."
 Vasile agreed that an open-source approach was a piece of the puzzle, but that technology alone couldn't assure that privacy and identity promises to the public are met.
 "It's a piece of the puzzle," said Vasile.
-"But not without the oversight, without the governing authority or third-party auditing of who knows what."
+"But not without the oversight, without the governing authority or third-party auditing..."